sf-wdi-22-23/modules-23/w04-associations-and-auth/d02-dawn-Cookies-and-Sessions/README.md

 host: quizful.ly
 method: GET
 cookie: wrong_answers=7; right_answer=3; current_question=11; GeoIP=US:CA:San_Francisco:37.7909:-122.4017:v4; last_access=31-Aug-2015;
 Now imagine that, instead of storing all this data in the browser, the server kept it in a database.
-And everytime someone visits the website for the first time, they're assigned a globally unique id, or guid.
+And every time someone visits the website for the first time, they're assigned a globally unique id, or guid.

 host: quizful.ly
 method: GET